Mike Jensen: Rosenborg

 After Brøndby and Jensen could not agree on a contract extension in early 2013, he moved to Norwegian club Rosenborg BK in February 2013.
 On 17 March 2013, he played his first game for the Trondheim club in the away match against Odd on the first matchday and scored his first goal for his club in the 71st minute, which was also the 1–0 winner.
 With Rosenborg, Jensen regularly qualified for the Europa League and the Champions League, without advancing from the group stages.

 In October 2015, Jensen won the 2015 Tippeligaen with Rosenborg.
 One month later, in November, Rosenborg secured the Norwegian double, when Jensen scored the final goal against Sarpsborg 08 in the Norwegian Football Cup final of 2015.
 Rosenborg won the match 2–0.
 He would also go on the win the 2016, 2017 and 2018 editions of the highest Norwegian league.
 Jensen was appointed team captain in January 2016, and he signed a five-year contract extension the following month.

 Jensen made 285 total appearances for Rosenborg in which he scored 52 goals during his seven years at the club.

 APOEL

 On 11 January 2020, Jensen signed a contract with Cypriot club APOEL to 2021.
 On 22 December 2020, Jensen and APOEL agreed to terminate the contract, making Jensen a free agent.

 HB Køge

 On 1 February 2021, Jensen signed a three-and-a-half-year contract with second-tier Danish 1st Division club HB Køge on a free transfer.
 He made his debut on 13 February in a 1–1 league draw against Hobro IK, playing the full 90 minutes.
 The following week, Jensen scored his first goal for Køge in a 3–1 away win over Skive IK.

 International career

-In May 2018 he was named in Denmark’s preliminary 35-man squad for the 2018 World Cup in Russia but did not make the final 23.
+In May 2018 he was named in the Denmark national team’s preliminary 35-man squad for the 2018 World Cup in Russia but did not make the final 23.